AIARE Rescue Course – Truckee Tahoe CA

-Are you fully prepared to act swiftly in the unfortunate case of an avalanche accident?
 When is the last time that you and your touring partners practiced your rescue skills?
-With coaching from our instructors in realistic scenarios, you will develop and refresh essential rescue skills while also lowering your response time.
-In this course you will practice using your own avalanche rescue gear and learn about the most current advancements in the field.
+With coaching from our instructors in realistic scenarios, you will develop and refresh essential rescue skills and improve your response time.
+In this course you will practice using your own avalanche rescue gear in a small group of 6 or fewer people.
 It’s important to practice, practice, practice, honing your skills to be an excellent, well-prepared backcountry touring partner.

 Duration: 1 Online Evening Session, 1 Field Day

 Activity Level: Moderate

 Required Skill Level: Students must be able to travel short distances in the backcountry and bring appropriate equipment for traveling on snow and staying warm in inclement winter weather.